AasSuhendar/codebase-nodejs-rest/README.md

-# Frame-NodeJS for REST API in NodeJS
+# Codebase for REST API in NodeJS

 This codebase help a new NodeJS developer in developing a REST API using NodeJS.
 This codebase included with some pre bundle service or helper like authentication, logging, and predefined configuration.